 This is your “me time.”
 This is the place where you know you are not your thoughts.
 You are not your emotions.
 You are not your body.
 You are the larger consciousness within and beyond the boundaries of your experience.

 For more insights on how you can learn to meditate and integrate this life enhancing practice into your daily routine, simply ask.
 It would be my pleasure to assist in your establishing your mediation practice.
-You can find a link for a consultation on this page: https://innersanctuaryonline.org/spousal-abuse-help/
+You can find a link for a consultation on the bottom of this page: https://innersanctuaryonline.org/spousal-abuse-help/

 Dr. Jeanne King, Ph.D. has taught meditation for over 25 years and has maintained a daily meditation practice beginning 1972.
 (50 years of daily meditation practice at the time of this writing OMG)